Therapist Aid Worksheet

 This worksheet has been designed to be primarily used by practitioners working in the mental health field.
 Some of the healthcare providers who will benefit from the resource include:

-In regards to patients, the worksheet is reasonably usable by any individual who is learning how to replace negative thoughts with positive thoughts.
-If you are a therapist specializing in treating children, you may find that the worksheet is suitable for those aged 12 and over.
+Regarding patients, the worksheet is reasonably usable by any individual who is learning how to replace negative thoughts with positive ones.
+If you are a therapist specializing in treating children, you may find the worksheet suitable for those aged 12 and over.

 Saves time